 After the release of The Velvet Chains CD in 2005, the band toured many intimate sized venues and played more than 225 shows all over the USA, Puerto Rico, Hong Kong, Canada and Asia!

 Spike recently signed with the New LowCountry Music Label.
 His new Single “Rollin’ Thunder” (a tribute to our Troops and Military Vets past and present) has been gaining momentum on many radio stations across the states.Spike is currently scheduled to release an EP featuring Rollin’ Thunder along with 3 other tracks in September, followed by a full length album.
-You can see Spike Ivory on Sunday, October 13th for the Oyster Fest at the Oyster Factory from 5:00 - 8:00pm and then again on Saturday, October 19th, Main Stage from 3:00 - 5:00pm!
+You can see Spike Ivory on Saturday, October 18th, Main Stage from 3:00 - 5:00pm!